 British Columbia Specific Information

 BC Transplant (BCT) is the organization responsible for delivering or contracting all organ transplant services across British Columbia.
 For more information on living organ donation in B.C., visit the BC Transplant website.

 Living Organ Donation

-More than 4,000 people in Canada are waiting for an organ to become available for a transplant that can save their lives.
-Most organs come from donors who have died.
-But about half of all organ donors are living donors.
+More than 4,500 people in Canada are waiting for an organ to become available for a transplant that can save their lives.
+About half of all organ donors are living donors.

 How can you be a living organ donor?